-As future work we plan to develop the real-world case further and conduct series of studies to evaluate different techniques related to safety contracts.
-Furthermore, we intend to fully utilise the generative reuse potential of the safety contracts by looking into generation of different safety analyses.
-While currently only partially supported by CHESS-toolset [4], we plan to continue extension of the tool and further optimisations of the implemented contract formalism.
+As future work we plan to further develop the guidance for development and integration of reusable safety-relevant components using safety contracts according to the automotive and the other domain-specific safety standards.
+Furthermore, we plan to utilise the safety contracts to provide support for generation of process-based arguments.
+While currently only partially supported by the CHESS-toolset, we plan to continue extension of the tool and further optimisations of the implemented contract formalism.